 Lettuce Lake Park is a 240-acre Hillsborough River-sitting hardwood marsh, hardwood hammocks, and pine Flatwoods.
-It is one of Hillsborough County's most visited parks.
+This trail is one of Hillsborough County's most visited parks.
 At Lettuce Lake, one of the most common things to do is follow one of the trails and take a stroll.
 To find the boardwalk, you should park near the Visitor Center.
 This route leads to the Hillsborough River and an observation tower.
-The tower takes you straight a few step flights to a beautiful open view of Lettuce Lake.
-The park has wooded campsites and plays areas, a 1,25-mile paved exercise trail, and a 3,500-foot waterfront with an observation deck offering panoramic views of the Hillsborough River.
-It provides up-close experiences with exotic marine birds and wildlife.
-There are several picnic areas as well as several areas with swings and exercise areas.
+The tower takes a few steps to a beautiful open view of Lettuce Lake.
+The park has wooded campsites and play areas, a 1,25-mile paved exercise trail, and a 3,500-foot waterfront with an observation deck offering panoramic views of the Hillsborough River.
+The trail provides up-close experiences with exotic marine birds and wildlife.
+There are several picnic areas and several areas with swings and exercise areas.
 Lettuce Lake Park also has plenty of pavilions you can rent for your special events.

-Handpicked Top 3 Hiking Trails in Tampa, Florida.
+Expert recommended Top 3 Hiking Trails in Tampa, Florida.
 All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 LETTUCE LAKE PARK REVIEWS

 Eureka Springs Park is a well-renowned hiking area in Tampa.
 The park is a special and unique 31-acre garden with a greenhouse, trellised walks, a boardwalk, and a picnic area.
-It is a conversation park that has gardens with tropical plants, flowers, and boardwalks through floodplains.
-Visitors can see the rose garden, orchid area, and explore walking trails and hiking trails winding through a lush floodplain forest of maple, cypress, and tupelo.
+The trail's total length is 0.5 miles, and the trail's elevation gain is 3 feet.
+The trail is loop-type, which is generally considered an easy trail route.
+The trail is a conversation park with gardens, tropical plants, flowers, and boardwalks through floodplains.
+Visitors can see the rose garden and orchid area and explore walking trails and hiking trails winding through a lush floodplain forest of maple, cypress, and tupelo.
 Eureka Springs Park also contains a greenhouse, picnic tables and tents, a reservable pavilion for the Eureka Springs band, and interpretive trails.
 There is a long boardwalk that takes you through the trees and a trail with many beautiful flowers.

 Specialty: